 The exact timing and severity of the haze is different every year because it is dependent on human activity and the weather.

-The rainy season in this region is typically over by November, and so the air can start to get more hazy as early as December, though it doesn’t usually become problematic until late February or early March.
+The rainy season in this region is typically over by November, and so the air can start to get more hazy as early as December.
+It doesn’t usually become problematic, though, until late February or early March.

 On the tail end, the haze doesn’t fully clear until the burning stops and rains come to wash the pollution out of the sky.